fred-framework/fred-elinos/README.md

 ## Generating the image

-Run `make all` to build all four projects and burn the Linux image into the sd-card.
+Run `make all` to build all four projects and `make install` to write the Linux image into the sd-card.

 ## Booting the ZCU102 Board